Five steps instructors can take

 Studies have shown that the high costs of course materials can create unequal learning experiences for students.
-Results from national surveys have estimated that 65% of students have decided against buying a textbook because of the cost.
+Results from national surveys have estimated that 63% of students have decided against buying a textbook because of the cost.
 At Northwestern, we're not far behind.

 Statistics gathered from Northwestern's Spring 2021 Canvas Satisfaction Survey.
 See the U.S. PIRG's (Public Interest Research Group) 2020 report on Fixing the Broken Textbook Market for details on national trends and the impact textbook costs have on students.

 What students actually spend on textbooks